upcmd/updocs-content/logs/c0095_vvvvv.md

     })

     map[fromkey:person_yml reg:person_object]
-    ~SubStep1: [to_object: the key is pointing to a var name and use its content as yml content ]
+    ~SubStep1: [toObj: the key is pointing to a var name and use its content as yml content ]
     after reg the var - contextual global: